EricSchank/redmine_hide_versions/README.md

 You should now be able to see the plugin list in Administration -> Plugins.

+## How to use this plugin

+1. Login to Redmine using an administrator account.
+2. Go to the settings page of a project.
+3. Choose the "Versions" tab.
+4. Edit a particular version.
+5. Use the checkbox "Hidden" to show or hide that version.

 ## Uninstalling this plugin from Redmine